isan26/cv/README.md

 (NOTE : Many of the project I'd worked are properties of my formers employers and they don't want to publish information on then, hence I won't describe any detail that can compromise this.)

-### Tech lead at Matchpoint Solutions
+### Tech lead at Lucid Motors

 #### (February 2023 - current)

-Lead software engineer responsible for the design, develop and maintenance of multiple projects related to customers sales for the client Lucid Motors.
+Tech lead for the Lucid Financial Services, my duties included system design, managing other developers, mentoring, coordinating with other teams, coding and testing of the features, and business requirements reviews.

 Experience on this period: